Torus bundle Liouville domains are stably Weinstein: Torus bundle domains are stably Weinstein

-For any $0<\delta\ll t_0$, let us denote by $S_i^\delta$ the strip
+For any $0<\epsilon\ll t_0$, let us denote by $S_i^\epsilon$ the strip

 for $i=0,1$.
-We then choose $\delta>0$ sufficiently small to ensure that $S_0^{2\delta}\cup S_1^{2\delta}=T^2$.
+We will choose $\epsilon>0$ sufficiently small to ensure that $S_0^{2\epsilon}\cup S_1^{2\epsilon}=T^n$.
 This accounts for the ``Reeb stretching" that is induced by Corollary~\ref{cor:main-local-operation}.
 Next, we consider the codimension 2 domains underlying $V_0$ and $V_1$.
 That is, we have